mritogether/mritogether.github.io/index.md

 ## Who

-We are a [team](/committee) of MRI scientists from different aspects of the MRI world, with a passion for Open Science.
-[ESMRMB](https://esmrmb.org/) is helping us organize this global workshop aimed at scientists from multiple backgrounds.
-So, no matter if you are a physicist, MD, computer scientist, neuroscientist.
+We are a [team](/committee) of MRI scientists from different aspects of the MRI world with a passion for Open Science.
+[ESMRMB](https://esmrmb.org/) is helping us organize this global workshop aimed at scientists from multiple backgrounds -- no matter if you are a physicist, engineer, computer scientist, radiographer, physician.
 If you are passionate about Open Science, [join us](/registration)!